 DC | VA | MD Nursing Home Abuse Attorney

-That is why the nursing home abuse attorneys at Bertram Law Group, PLLC in Washington, DC have no tolerance for elder abuse.
+That is why the nursing home abuse lawyer at Bertram Law Group, PLLC in Washington, D.C. has no tolerance for elder abuse.

 Contact our compassionate attorneys today for a free and confidential case review of you or a family member’s situation.